korigod/mavlink-rfcs/text/0002-mav-frames-revision.md

 * `MAV_FRAME_LOCAL_OFFSET_NED` and `MAV_FRAME_BODY_OFFSET_NED` will be marked deprecated;
 * `MAV_FRAME_BODY_NED` description will be aligned with proposed meaning.

-# Alternatives

-* Don't change meaning of `MAV_FRAME_BODY_NED` ... .
-* Drop `LOCAL` for frames with zero in local origin (so `MAV_FRAME_LOCAL_NED` will become `MAV_FRAME_NED`).
-* Use `HOR` or `HORIZ` instead of `FRD`.
-* Use `BODY` instead of `RPY` to describe frames with axes tied to vehicle body.
-In this case to describe frames with origin fixed to vehicle `OFFSET` or other symbol can be used.
-However, there is still need for Forward-Left-Up variant.
-* Add `TERRAIN` as modifier instead of part of frame origin.
-* Assign large int values (like 50+) to all local `MAV_FRAME`s to prevent mixing of global and local frames in docs and source code.

 # Drawbacks

-* Changes will require corresponding amendments of APM and PX4 firmwares and documentation as well as some other software which is using MAVLink.
+* Changes will require corresponding amendments of APM and PX4 firmwares and some other software which is using MAVLink as well as corresponding adjustments of the documentation.
 However, everything will still work as there will not be introduced any breaking changes in type enumerations.
 New developers can be confused if frames will behave differently than MAVLink descriptions tell but in fact they are confused now as well because current definitions are obscure anyway.
 APM docs can be changed simultaneously with the code (and therefore the firmware behavior) so it's not a major problem and it seems like other platforms just don't have any docs on this matter.
 * `MAV_FRAME` type enumeration will be extended significantly.
 * Naming convention and meaning of existing frame `MAV_FRAME_BODY_NED` will be changed which can cause confusion.
 * Name for Forward-Left-Up variant of `MAV_FRAME_LOCAL_RPY` is not proposed.
 * `FRD` abbreviation is used in MAVROS to represent a frame which corresponds to `MAV_FRAME_BODY_RPY` (`fcu_frd`).

+# Alternatives

+* Don't change meaning of the existing frame `MAV_FRAME_BODY_NED`, propose another naming convention instead.
+* Drop `LOCAL` for frames with zero in local origin (so `MAV_FRAME_LOCAL_NED` will become `MAV_FRAME_NED`).
+* Use `HOR` or `HORIZ` instead of `FRD`.
+* Use `RPY_FRD` and `RPY_FLU` to distinguish `RPY` frame axes orientation.
+* Use `BODY` instead of `RPY` to describe frames with axes tied to vehicle body.
+In this case to describe frames with origin fixed to vehicle some other symbol can be used instead of `BODY`.
+However, there is still need for Forward-Left-Up variant.
+* Replace `TERRAIN` modifier with `LOCAL_TERRAIN` and/or `BODY_TERRAIN` frame origin designations.
+* Assign large int values (like 50+) to all local `MAV_FRAME`s to prevent mixing of global and local frames in docs and source code.
+However, `MAV_FRAME_LOCAL_NED` is already assigned with `8` integer value.

 # Prior art